databyjp/dash_cytoscape_nlp/README.md

 Simply downloading the dataset (including metadata.csv) and running these scripts should reproduce the same outputs.

-* Created by JP Hwang for Plot.ly
+* Created by JP Hwang for Plotly